shment7/kaggle-solutions/README.md

 Classification problem with images.

 We want to predict the image natural scene (buildings, forest, glacier, mountain, sea or street) given the image.
+Data consists of 25,000 RGB images of size 150x150 - 90% of it in training set and 10% in testing set.
+The data is balanced.

 1. Use EfficientNet V2 with pretrained weights that were trained on ImageNet with additional hidden layer at the end to reduce output dimension to 6.
 All weights are learnable.
 2. batch size=64, lr=0.001, number of epochs=7, cross entropy loss, AdamW optimizer.
-3. Perform simple augmentation on the images.
+3. Perform simple augmentations on the images.

 Results:
 Accuracy - 93%